12 Rare British Coins Which Would be the Envy of any Collection

 Back in 1933, pennies were in abundance,

-so the mint decided not to strike any more.
+so the mint decided not to strike anymore.
 However, the tradition at the time demanded that new pennies should be placed under the foundation stones of new buildings.
 Due to this reason, the Royal Mint struck around 6 to 7 new coins, some of which ended up under new buildings and the others in the Mint’s collection.
 The rarity of this coin, therefore, stems from the limited numbers that were produced.
 These coins were never intended for circulation and today, it is considered to be one of the rarest British coins around, with an approximate value of £72,000.

 The coin is extremely rare as only a few were made by the Royal Mint as a new experimental design.
 However, before they could go into circulation, the King abdicated the throne to marry American commoner Wallis Simpson.
 As a result, it is believed that only around 10 were ever struck.
 The coin is a 12 sided coin with an image of a thrift plant on the reverse.
 They are highly valued today due to their rarity and auctioneers have set the price at around £30,000.

 The UK changed its currency system and moved to the decimal system in 1971.
 After the shift, all 2p coins has the inscription ‘New Pence’ on the reverse of each coin.
 This practice continued for the next ten years, after which the Royal Mint decided that it was unnecessary to continue the practice any longer.
-Therefore, in 1982 the words ‘New Pence’ were replaced with ‘Two Pence’.
+Therefore, in 1982 the words ‘New Pence’ was replaced with ‘Two Pence’.
 Interestingly, the Royal Mint erroneously produced a limited number of 2p coins in 1983 that had the old inscription.
-Needless to say, this error created a limited edition rarity and the coins found their way into the hands of collectors.
+Needless to say, this error created a limited-edition rarity and the coins found their way into the hands of collectors.
 Each of these coins could well be worth £650 today.

 The Royal Mint released coins with 29 different designs in order to commemorate the 2012 London Olympiad.
 As some were released in smaller numbers, they have become rare and command a good price from collectors.
 One of the rare ones is the original aquatic coin which depicts water passing over the swimmer’s face.
 Only 600 of this design was ever released.
 An original coin like this could fetch up to £3,000 according to prices on eBay.

 At Physical Gold, our team of numismatic experts can give you invaluable guidance on all kinds of valuable coins.
 The team has several man-years of experience and are constantly involved in research to ensure that we can guide coin enthusiasts just like you.
-Take a look at our website to see some of the great British coins we have on sale.
-All our products come with a genuineness certificate and a buyback guarantee.
-Call our team on 020 7060 9992 or drop us a line to find out more about how we can serve you better.